Saturday Sires: Complexity

 A 'TDN Rising Star' himself at two on debut, Complexity won the GI Champagne Stakes in his next out.
 His sophomore year was abbreviated, but he proved his mettle with a 110 Beyer Speed Figure in a GII Kelso Handicap win at four.

 “I think everybody in the business who stands stallions was following him though that 2-year-old year after that Champagne win,” said Jones.
-“As a 3-year-old, he had some little issues that kept him out of the headlines, but never kept him far out of our minds.
+“As a 3-year-old, he had some little issues that kept him out of the headlines, but never kept him far from our minds.
 We did the deal near the end of his racing career as a 4-year-old.

 Jones cautioned that while Complexity is getting precocity, the bay is also giving indications that's not the whole story.